 Biography of Director

 David E. Harrison is a native of Valdosta, GA.
 He currently serves as the Director of the Office of Diversity and Inclusion Student Services within the Max M. Fisher College of Business at The Ohio State University.
+He joined the Fisher team in 1993.

 He received his Bachelor of Arts degree in Political Science at North Carolina A&T State University in 1985 and his Masters of Arts degree in Political Science with an emphasis in Public Policy and Theory at The Ohio State University in 1988.
 He received two Certificates of Commendations and an Honorable Discharge because of his service as a Reservist in the United Stated States Marine Corps.
 He served for eight years (1985-1993) in the USMCR.